Elemanor/astro/src/content/services/aqua-bloc-720-38.md

       - Protection installation
       - Follow-up support
 faq:
-  - question: "What makes Aqua Bloc 720-38 better than other waterproofing membranes?"
+  - question: What makes Aqua Bloc 720-38 better than other waterproofing membranes?
+    answer: >-
-    answer: "Aqua Bloc 720-38 offers superior crack-bridging ability (1,800% elongation), self-healing properties, seamless application, and 30+ year life expectancy.
-Its rubberized asphalt formula creates a permanent bond to concrete and maintains flexibility in extreme temperatures."
+      Aqua Bloc 720-38 offers superior crack-bridging ability (1,800% elongation), self-healing properties, seamless application, and 30+ year life expectancy.
+Its rubberized asphalt formula creates a permanent bond to concrete and maintains flexibility in extreme temperatures.
-  - question: "How much does Aqua Bloc 720-38 installation cost?"
+  - question: How much does Aqua Bloc 720-38 installation cost?
+    answer: >-
-    answer: "Professional Aqua Bloc installation costs $10-16 per square foot including materials, labor, and protection board.
-While premium-priced, it offers superior protection and longevity compared to alternatives, making it cost-effective long-term."
+      Professional Aqua Bloc installation costs $10-16 per square foot including materials, labor, and protection board.
+While premium-priced, it offers superior protection and longevity compared to alternatives, making it cost-effective long-term.
-  - question: "Can Aqua Bloc 720-38 be applied in cold weather?"
+  - question: Can Aqua Bloc 720-38 be applied in cold weather?
+    answer: >-
-    answer: "Yes, Aqua Bloc can be applied in temperatures as low as 4°C (40°F), making it suitable for year-round installation in Toronto.
-The material remains workable in cold conditions, unlike many hot-applied systems."
+      Yes, Aqua Bloc can be applied in temperatures as low as 4°C (40°F), making it suitable for year-round installation in Toronto.
+The material remains workable in cold conditions, unlike many hot-applied systems.
-  - question: "How long does Aqua Bloc 720-38 last?"
+  - question: How long does Aqua Bloc 720-38 last?
+    answer: >-
-    answer: "Properly installed Aqua Bloc 720-38 has a life expectancy of 30+ years.
-The material maintains its waterproofing properties and flexibility throughout its service life, backed by manufacturer warranties up to 20 years."
+      Properly installed Aqua Bloc 720-38 has a life expectancy of 30+ years.
+      The material maintains its waterproofing properties and flexibility throughout its service life, backed by manufacturer warranties up to 20 years.
-  - question: "Is Aqua Bloc 720-38 environmentally safe?"
+  - question: Is Aqua Bloc 720-38 environmentally safe?
+    answer: >-
-    answer: "Yes, Aqua Bloc 720-38 is VOC compliant, contains no hazardous solvents, and is safe for applicators and occupants.
-It's LEED compliant and doesn't off-gas after installation, making it environmentally responsible."
+      Yes, Aqua Bloc 720-38 is VOC compliant, contains no hazardous solvents, and is safe for applicators and occupants.
+It's LEED compliant and doesn't off-gas after installation, making it environmentally responsible.
-  - question: "Can Aqua Bloc be applied over existing waterproofing?"
+  - question: Can Aqua Bloc be applied over existing waterproofing?
+    answer: >-
-    answer: "Generally, old waterproofing must be removed for proper adhesion.
+      Generally, old waterproofing must be removed for proper adhesion.
 Aqua Bloc requires a clean, sound substrate to form its permanent bond.
-However, each situation requires professional assessment to determine the best approach."
+      However, each situation requires professional assessment to determine the best approach.
-  - question: "What's the warranty on Aqua Bloc 720-38?"
+  - question: What's the warranty on Aqua Bloc 720-38?
+    answer: >-
-    answer: "Tremco offers 10-20 year material warranties depending on the installation and inspection program.
-We provide lifetime labor warranties on our installations, creating comprehensive coverage that's transferable to new owners."
+      Tremco offers 10-20 year material warranties depending on the installation and inspection program.
+We provide lifetime labor warranties on our installations, creating comprehensive coverage that's transferable to new owners.
-  - question: "How thick is Aqua Bloc 720-38 when applied?"
+  - question: How thick is Aqua Bloc 720-38 when applied?
+    answer: >-
-    answer: "Aqua Bloc 720-38 is applied at 60 mils wet thickness, drying to 38 mils.
+      Aqua Bloc 720-38 is applied at 60 mils wet thickness, drying to 38 mils.
       This provides optimal waterproofing performance while maintaining flexibility.
-Professional installation ensures consistent thickness throughout."
+Professional installation ensures consistent thickness
+      throughout.
-  - question: "Does Aqua Bloc 720-38 require protection board?"
+  - question: Does Aqua Bloc 720-38 require protection board?
+    answer: >-
-    answer: "Yes, protection board is essential to prevent damage during backfilling and provide drainage.
-It's a critical component of the system and included in professional installations to ensure long-term performance."
+      Yes, protection board is essential to prevent damage during backfilling and provide drainage.
+It's a critical component of the system and included in professional installations to ensure long-term performance.
-  - question: "Can Aqua Bloc seal active leaks?"
+  - question: Can Aqua Bloc seal active leaks?
+    answer: >-
-    answer: "While Aqua Bloc provides excellent waterproofing for new applications, active leaks must be stopped first.
-The surface must be merely damp, not flowing with water, for proper adhesion and performance."
+      While Aqua Bloc provides excellent waterproofing for new applications, active leaks must be stopped first.
+The surface must be merely damp, not flowing with water, for proper adhesion and performance.
 schema:
-  type: "Product"
+  type: Product
-  name: "Aqua Bloc 720-38 Waterproofing Membrane"
+  name: Aqua Bloc 720-38 Waterproofing Membrane
   brand:
-    type: "Brand"
+    type: Brand
-    name: "Tremco Barrier Solutions"
+    name: Tremco Barrier Solutions
-  description: "Premium elastomeric waterproofing membrane for foundation protection"
+  description: Premium elastomeric waterproofing membrane for foundation protection
   offers:
-    type: "Offer"
+    type: Offer
-    priceCurrency: "CAD"
+    priceCurrency: CAD
-    price: "10-16 per square foot installed"
+    price: 10-16 per square foot installed
     seller:
-      type: "Organization"
+      type: Organization
-      name: "DrySpace Waterproofing"
+      name: DrySpace Waterproofing
   aggregateRating:
-    type: "AggregateRating"
+    type: AggregateRating
-    ratingValue: "4.9"
+    ratingValue: '4.9'
-    reviewCount: "127"
+    reviewCount: '127'
+starting_price: '$1,999'
+price_range: '$1,999 - $12,999'
+benefits:
+  - title: Expert Diagnosis
+    description: Thorough assessment identifies all issues and the best solutions
+  - title: Quality Materials
+    description: Premium products from trusted manufacturers ensure lasting results
+  - title: Clean Worksite
+    description: We protect your property and leave it cleaner than we found it
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Free Inspection
+    description: Comprehensive assessment of your specific needs
+    icon: search
+  - title: Custom Solution
+    description: Tailored approach designed for your property
+    icon: lightbulb
+  - title: Professional Installation
+    description: Expert implementation with attention to detail
+    icon: wrench
+  - title: Quality Assurance
+    description: Thorough testing and lifetime warranty protection
+    icon: shield
+hero:
+  features:
+    - Free Consultation
+    - Licensed & Insured
+    - Warranty Protection
 ---

 # Aqua Bloc 720-38 - Premium Foundation Waterproofing